Get,

 • It may show anti-depressant properties3

 Nutmeg may be a great tonic for the cardiovascular system.
-It might enhances blood circulation and improves heart functions.2 Thus it may have some effect on your heart health.
-However, it is advisable to consult a doctor for heart related issues.
+It might enhance blood circulation and improve heart functions.2 Thus it may have some effect on your heart health.
+However, it is advisable to consult a doctor for heart-related issues.

 Also Read: Indian Diet Chart for Heart Patients